tweag/pirouette/DESIGN.md

 2. Two “solvers” that are functions taking a problem and trying to solve it.
 The one of interest to us in the symbolic evaluation is `solvePathProblem ::
-   CheckPathProblem lang -> Bool` which takes a “path problem” describing the logical formulas that have to hold for this path to be reachable and answers whether or not it is.
+   CheckPathProblem lang -> Bool` where `CheckPathProblem lang` is simply a pair of [a symbolic evaluation state `SymEvalSt`][`SymEvalSt`] and a set of definitions `PrtUnorderedDefs lang` (as per item 1) and answers whether the constraints in the state are [satisfiable][wikipedia:satisfiability], that is if there exists an assignment of the variables in the state such that all the constraints hold.
+If the `CheckPathProblem lang` is for sure unsatisfiable, then we can safely discard the corresponding path because it is not actually reachable.

 3. Options influencing the behaviour of the symbolic execution.
 Those control for instance the size of the pool of SMT solvers that Pirouette uses in the